pjohnst5/optimizationpure/README.md

 ## Grammar ##

-Every text file used as input to the Datalog Parser must follow this grammar.
+Every text file used as input to the Datalog Parser must follow this grammar where words in all caps are tokens (see "Tokens" section).

 * datalogProgram	->
 	* SCHEMES COLON scheme schemeList